carpentries-lab/metagenomics-shell/_episodes/05-writing-scripts.md

 tab-delimited file that just tells us what data is available on the Ensembl bacteria server.
 Before we can start our download, we need to know whether we're using ``curl`` or ``wget``.

-To see which program you have, type:
+To see which program you have type:

 ~~~
 $ which curl